 Looking for inspiration on how to use your crop?
 Our friends at olive have curated a delicious collection of grape recipes, including their luxurious beef crudo with burrata, basil and grapes.

 Grey mould can occur in wet conditions or where there is not enough movement of air around plants.
 It affects buds, leaves flowers and fruit, and affects the overall growth and health of the plant, and can be fatal for weak or damaged plants.
 If spotted, remove the affected areas of the plant and burn.

 Powdery mildew will appear on the surface of leaves affecting the growth of the vine.
 Some varieties are mildew resistant.

 In the greenhouse, red spider mite can cause leaves to become pale, and covered in webbing and to drop.
 Biological controls are available.

 Five grape varieties to grow

-Vitis vinifera ‘Poloske muscat’ – a green grape variety that can be grown outdoors in most of the UK.
+- Vitis vinifera ‘Poloske muscat’ – a green grape plant that can be grown outdoors in most of the UK.
 It’s mildew resistant and produces lots of fruit with a sweet flavour

 - Vitis vinifera ‘Muscat Bleu’ – a very dark, almost black grape.
 Bred to be very disease-resistant and produce high quality fruit outdoors